zoffixznet/perl6.party/post/Advent-2017-Grinch.md

 Some of the things in a program are globally accessible and in some implementations (e.g. Rakudo), certain constants are cached.
-This means we can get quite naughty in a separate part of a program and those Christmas celebrators won't eve know what hit 'em!
-How about, we override what the `prompt` routine reads?
+This means we can get quite naughty in a separate part of a program and those Christmas celebrators won't even know what hit 'em!

+How about, we override what the
+``prompt`` routine reads?
 They like Christmas?
 We'll give them some Christmas trees:

     $*IN does role { method get { "🎄 {callsame} 🎄" } }

+    my $name = prompt "Enter your name: ";
-    say "You entered your name as: {prompt "Enter your name: "}";
+    say "You entered your name as: $name";

-    # OUTPUT (first occurance of "Zoffix Znet" is input typed by the user"):
+    # OUTPUT
-    # Enter your name: Zoffix Znet
+    # Enter your name: (typed by user) Zoffix Znet
     # You entered your name as: 🎄 Zoffix Znet 🎄

 That override will work even if we stick it into a module.
 We can also kick it up a notch